wpilibsuite/frc-docs/source/docs/software/basic-programming/coordinate-system.rst

 There are some places you may choose to use a different range, such as 0° to 360° or 0 to 1 rotation, but be aware that many core WPILib classes and FRC tools are built with the unit circle above.

-.. warning:: Some gyros/IMUs use CW positive rotation, such as the NavX IMU.
+.. warning:: Some :term:`gyroscope` and :term:`IMU` models use CW positive rotation, such as the NavX IMU.
 Care must be taken to handle rotation properly, sensor values may need to be inverted.
 Read the documentation and verify that rotation is CCW positive.

 .. warning:: Many sensors that read rotation around an axis, such as encoders and IMU's, read continuously.
 This means they read more than one rotation, so when rotating past 180° they read 181°, not -179°.
 Some sensors have configuration settings where you can choose their wrapping behavior and range, while others need to be handled in your code.
 Careful attention should be paid to make sure sensor readings are consistent and your control loop handles wrapping in the same way as your sensor.